 Some specific shots on some specific courses are scarier than others.
-So, we asked the 193,000+ strong in PGA.com Facebook Nation (click here to join the masses) to tell us: What's the scariest shot in golf?
+So, we asked you to tell us: What's the scariest shot in golf?

 The criteria for each submission was to include the course and hole where this "scary" shot is required.
 Don't worry, this piece won't give you any nightmares.